SciFI101/Supercomputing-Challenge-2019-20-THS/readme.md

-This is a tool designed to aid doctors in assigning a diagnosis to a patient.
+This is a tool designed to aid doctors in diagnosing illnesses in a patient.
-IT will analyze
+It will analyze